Elements of a False Light Claim

 False Light Removal Attorneys

-If you believe that someone has published information about you or your business in a highly offensive or embarrassing manner on the internet, contact the experienced internet removal attorneys at Minc LLC to evaluate your case.
-The attorneys at Minc LLC are well-versed in false light law, and in many instances, it is possible to completely remove content from the web that put you or your business in a false light.
-To schedule a free, no-obligation initial consultation call (216) 373-7706 or schedule a meeting online.
+If you believe that someone has published information about you or your business in a highly offensive or embarrassing manner on the internet, contact the experienced internet defamation removal attorneys at Minc Law to evaluate your case.
+The attorneys at Minc Law are well-versed in false light law, and in many instances, it is possible to completely remove content from the web that put you or your business in a false light.
+To schedule a free, no-obligation initial consultation with an intake specialist, call (216) 373-7706 or schedule a meeting online.